Maki-chan Graphics

 Click the image to download the example MKI file, to test your decompressor.

-First, set up a temporary buffer.
-This is for an image mask marking pixels that don't repeat vertically.
-Because all pictures are assumed to be full-screen, the buffer is always 320x400 1-bit values.
+First, a temporary buffer is needed for an image mask marking pixels that don't repeat vertically.
+Because all pictures are assumed to be full-screen, the buffer is always 320x400 single-bit values, where each bit applies to a pair of 4bpp pixels.
 (Feel free to make it an array or table of 128000 booleans, bytes, or native integers, whatever's easiest.)

-Start reading the flag A section one bit at a time, topmost bit first.
-(So start from bitmask $80, then $40, then $20...)
+Start reading the flag A section one bit at a time, reading order from 0x80 to 0x01 in each byte.

-If the flag A bit is 0, set the next 4x4 temporary buffer chunk to all 0.
+If the flag A bit is 0, set the next 4x4 mask buffer chunk to all 0.

-If the flag A bit is not 0, read 2 bytes from the flag B section and use them for the next 4x4 temporary buffer chunk.
+If the flag A bit is not 0, read 2 bytes from the flag B section and use them for the next 4x4 mask buffer chunk.

 Example: